tvboxnvidia2019/YourIP-APP2/README.md

 3. Set up proper networking and reverse proxy (nginx/traefik)
 4. Configure SSL/TLS certificates
 5. Set up backup strategies for the PostgreSQL volume

+### Troubleshooting

+**Docker Build Issues:**
+- If you encounter "Cannot find package 'vite'" errors, the build process has been optimized to avoid this issue
+- The production build uses a custom script (`build-docker.js`) that creates optimized bundles without development dependencies

+**Database Connection:**
+- Ensure the PostgreSQL container is running before starting the app container
+- Check the `DATABASE_URL` environment variable format: `postgresql://user:password@host:5432/database`
+- The application will automatically create database tables on first run

+**Port Conflicts:**
+- The application runs on port 5000 by default
+- If port 5000 is already in use, modify the port mapping in `docker-compose.yml`

+**Build Performance:**
+- The production build is optimized for Docker and avoids slow frontend builds
+- Build time is typically under 2 minutes for most systems

 ### Development